developer-zebra/developer-zebra-site/src/devicecentral/2-1/guide/usage/index.md

 #### Scan and Pair

-Two methods to scan the peripheral’s Bluetooth barcode to pair:
+Upon launching Device Central, a DataWedge profile named "DeviceCentral" is created for scanning support.
+This profile is not intended to be modified - the profile settings are reset to the defaults upon each application launch.
+The 2 methods to scan the peripheral’s Bluetooth barcode to pair are:
 1. **Hardware trigger** - Press the hardware scan trigger when the main screen is displayed.
-This feature was introduced in Device Central v2.1.
 2. **Soft trigger** - Press the "Scan barcode to pair" button from the main screen.

-Details for each method are provided below:

-**Hardware trigger:**
+See **Using Soft Trigger** section below.

-Upon launching Device Central, a DataWedge profile named "DeviceCentral" is created.
-This profile is not intended to be modified - the profile settings are reset to the defaults upon each application launch.
-If DataWedge is disabled or if the profile is deleted in the middle of operation, the hardware trigger will not be responsive in Device Central.
+If any of the following conditions occur in the middle of operation, the hardware and software trigger will not be responsive in Device Central:

-**Soft trigger:**
+* DataWedge is disabled
+* "DeviceCentral" profile is disabled
+* "DeviceCentral" profile is deleted

+**Using Soft Trigger:**

 1. Launch **Device Central** from the Apps menu.
 2. In the **Scan and Pair** tab, tap **Scan barcode to pair** button.